devubu/hello/zig/hello/README.md

 ## To run a create executable and run immediately
     zig run hello.zig

-## To Initialize a `zig build` project in the current working directory
+## To initialize a `zig build` project in the current working directory
     zig init

 ## To build and run a Zig project in a single step